yuany-pku/2017_math6380/README.md

 # 2017_math6380
-This is a website for the course projects in Math 6380, Spring 2017.
+This is a website for the course projects in Math 6380, Spring 2017, HKUST.

 /project2: the folder contains all the student reports for mini-project 2.